-Norway will soon decide on potential output cut: oil minister
+Norway will announce oil output decision soon: minister

 Norway’s crude output stood at 1.75 million bpd in February, up 26% from a year ago.
 Including condensate and natural gas liquids (NGL), the oil liquids production was 2.1 million bpd, corresponding to around 2% of global output.

-Reporting by Nerijus Adomaitis and Victoria Klesty, editing by Terje Solsvik
+Reporting by Nerijus Adomaitis and Victoria Klesty; Editing by Terje Solsvik and Jan Harvey